XenoDream Software company profile

-"Office Space" image (top right) produced in XenoDream by Bryan A. Smith.
+"Office Space" image (above right) produced in XenoDream by Bryan A. Smith.

 CEO Garth Thornton graduated with honors in Physics at Victoria University of Wellington, New Zealand, in 1983.
 He worked on a variety of programming contracts, and for 12 years in computer and network support and management.
 His interests include psychology, metaphysics, music and art, especially surrealism, science fiction and fantasy illustration.